A natural Gromov-Witten virtual fundamental class

 \begin{proof} The inclusion $\cal T_{J, E} \subset \cal T_{U, E}$ is obvious.
-For the other inclusion, assume by contradiction that there is a $C^0$-convergent sequence $J_k\ma\ra J_0$ and $J_k$-holomorphic stable maps $f_k:C_k\ra X$ below energy level $E$ whose topological type $t$ is not represented by a map in $\ov\M^{J, E}(X)$.
-Then the inequality $3g_k-3+n_k\le E$ gives a uniform bound on the topological type of $\st(C_k)$.
-We also have a uniform a priori bound on the energy of the maps $f_k$ as well as a uniform lower bound $\al>0$ on the energy of each non constant $J_k$-holomorphic sphere.
+For the other inclusion, assume the contrary: that there is a $C^0$-convergent sequence $J_k\ma\ra J_0$ and maps $f_k:C_k\ra X$ in $\oM_t^{J_k, E}(X)$ for some $t$ with $\oM_t^{J, E}(X)$ empty.
+The inequality $3g_k-3+n_k\le E$ gives a uniform bound on the topological type of $\st(C_k)$.
+We also have the energy bound $E(f_k)=\w(A)\le E$ and a uniform lower bound $\al>0$ on the energy of each non-constant $J_k$-holomorphic sphere.